angary/tutoring/wk08/README.md

 ## D. Functional and Non-Functional

 * What is the difference between functional and non functional requirements?
 (See lecture slides)
+  > Functional requirements is how the core system works
+  > Non-Functional requirements relate more to judging how a system works / tends to be more qualitative
 * Are the following requirements functional or non functional?
   1. Every unsuccessful attempt by a user to access an item of data shall be recorded on an audit trail.
+  > Non-functional for major project
   2. Privacy of information, the export of restricted technologies, intellectual property rights, etc. should be audited.
+  > Non-functional for major project
   3. The software system should be integrated with banking API
+  > Functional

 ## E. Property-Based Testing